 3 Celebrating Diwali makes us happy, but what about these mute souls?

-You feel happy while bursting crackers, but actually, it breaks our heart a little.
+You feel happy while bursting into crackers, but actually, it breaks your heart a little.

 4 This would happen if we find smoke everywhere!